EOEPCA/resource-registration/docs/user-guide/harvester-tutorial-part2.md

 2. Implement the execute Method

+### Task implementation

 For our tutorial example we have two tasks to implement, the "Discovery STAC Items" and the "Process STAC Item" task.
-For simplicity we will implement both Handler classes in the same Python module.
-The final implementation can be seen here.
+For simplicity we will implement both handler classes in the same Python module as shown below.
+The final Python file is located [here](https://github.com/EOEPCA/registration-harvester/blob/main/src/worker/tutorial/tasks.py).

 ```python